 - Memory care services

-- One-time community or move-in fees
+- One-time move-in or community fees

-- Specialized therapies
+- Specialized therapies or health monitoring

 Communities frequently use tiered care models.
 As a resident’s health needs increase, monthly charges rise accordingly.